-Similar to a dunlin, but in autumn it looks cleaner and paler with a white eyestripe.
+The curlew sandpiper is similar to a dunlin, but in autumn it looks cleaner and paler with a white eyestripe.
 It has a longer, more down-curved bill than a dunlin and will feed in slightly deeper water.
 Deep chestnut breeding plumage unmistakable in spring and summer.
 In flight it shows a bright white rump.

-Snails, worms and flies.
+Snails, worms and shrimps.